Wenceslaus IV of Bohemia: King of Bohemia

 During his long reign, Wenceslaus held a tenuous grip on power at best, as he came into repeated conflicts with the Bohemian nobility led by the House of Rosenberg.
 On two occasions he was even imprisoned for lengthy spells by rebellious nobles during the Moravian Margrave Wars.

 But the greatest liability for Wenceslaus proved to be his own family.
 Charles IV had divided his holdings among his sons and other relatives.
 Although Wenceslaus upon his father's death retained Bohemia, his younger half brother Sigismund inherited Brandenburg, while John received the newly established Duchy of Görlitz in Upper Lusatia.
 The March of Moravia was divided between his cousins Jobst and Procopius, and his uncle Wenceslaus I had already been made Duke of Luxembourg.
-Hence the young king was left without the resources his father had enjoyed, although he inherited the duchy of Luxembourg from his uncle in 1383.
-In 1386, Sigismund became king of Hungary and became involved in affairs further east.
+Hence the young king was left without the resources his father had enjoyed, although he inherited the Duchy of Luxembourg from his uncle in 1383.
+In 1386, Sigismund became King of Hungary through marriage with the Queen of Hungary Maria of Anjou and became involved in affairs further east.

-Wenceslaus also faced serious opposition from the Bohemian nobles and even from his chancellor, the Prague archbishop Jan of Jenštejn.
-In a conflict surrounding the investiture of the abbot of Kladruby, the torture and murder of the archbishop's vicar-general John of Nepomuk by royal officials in 1393 sparked a noble rebellion.
+Wenceslaus also faced serious opposition from the Bohemian nobles and even from his chancellor, the Archbishop of Prague Jan of Jenštejn.
+In a conflict surrounding the investiture of the abbot of Kladruby, the torture and murder of the archbishop's vicar-general Saint John of Nepomuk by royal officials in 1393 sparked a noble rebellion.
 In 1394 Wenceslaus' cousin Jobst of Moravia was named regent, while Wenceslaus was arrested at Králův Dvůr.
 King Sigismund of Hungary arranged a truce in 1396, and for his efforts, he was recognized as heir to Wenceslaus.

 In the Papal Schism, Wenceslaus supported the Roman Pope Urban VI.
-As Bohemian king he sought to protect the religious reformer Jan Hus and his followers against the demands of the Catholic Church for their suppression as heretics.
-Hus and his followers drove German academics from the University of Prague, who then set up their own university at Leipzig.
+As the King of Bohemia, he sought to protect the religious reformer Jan Hus and his followers against the demands of the Catholic Church for their suppression as heretics.
+Hus and his followers drove German academics from the University of Prague, who then set up their own university at Leipzig, through the Decree of Kutná Hora in 1409.

-He then met Charles VI of France at Reims, where the two monarchs decided to persuade the rival popes, now Benedict XIII and Boniface IX, to resign, and to end the papal schisms by the election of a new pontiff.
-Many of the princes were angry at this abandonment of Boniface by Wenceslaus, who had also aroused much indignation by his long absence from Germany and by selling the title of duke of Milan to Gian Galeazzo Visconti.
+He then met King Charles VI of France at Reims, where the two monarchs decided to persuade the rival popes, now Avignonian Antipope Benedict XIII and Roman Pope Boniface IX, to resign, and to end the papal schisms by the election of a new pontiff.
+Many of the princes were angry at this abandonment of Boniface by Wenceslaus, who had also aroused much indignation by his long absence from Germany and by selling the title of Duke of Milan to Gian Galeazzo Visconti.

-Hus was eventually executed in Konstanz in 1415, and the rest of Wenceslaus' reign in Bohemia featured precursors of the Hussite Wars that would follow his death.
+Hus was eventually executed in Konstanz in 1415 by the Council of Constance, and the rest of Wenceslaus' reign in Bohemia featured precursors of the Hussite Wars that would follow his death.